High School Football Coach Jeff Wood Fired After Snarky Post About Former Player’s Suicide

 “Why would he be there when he’s not with us?
 We knew [Maison] did not want him there.
 He would not want him there.”

-Despite being asked not to attend Maison Hulliberger’s funeral, Wood reportedly showed up, and was asked to leave by Maison’s older brother Lee, who told his former coach he wasn’t welcome at the service.
+Despite being asked not to attend Maison Hullibarger’s funeral, Wood reportedly showed up, and was asked to leave by Maison’s older brother Lee, who told his former coach he wasn’t welcome at the service.
 This prompted a Facebook post from Wood, who expressed his disappointment at being disinvited from the funeral.

 “If you need someone to blame [for Maison’s death], I’m your man.
 I’m your fall guy,” Wood wrote, as quoted by the Toledo Blade.